 “We wanted to do something a bit more broadly European as opposed to the Gitans that are a lot more French focused,” Antoine Reymond tells Broadsheet.

 “If you want to go out for a nice business lunch then the bistro’s perfect.
 But … we have a separate menu in the bar that’ll be a little bit more relaxed and quick,” says Reymond.
 “So you’ll come in and have a minute steak or a nice little pasta dish.
 Or you can just come in and have a charcuterie board, some cheese and a glass of wine.”

 Frederic sits at the bottom of an eight-level boutique office building, the foyer of which will separate the two venues.
 The bistro will open from 11.30am and the bar from 7am, both until late.

 The menu at Frederic will jump between France, Spain and Italy, and will have a focus on steak in the bistro and six rotating seasonal specials.
-Fresh brioche, tarts and gateaux will be served throughout the day.
+At Fred's, fresh brioche, tarts and gateaux will be served throughout the day.